solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Whiteboard design session/WDS trainer guide - Building the business migration case with Windows Server and SQL Server.md

 ### Customer situation

-Tailspin Toys is a global manufacturer of children’s toys.
+Tailspin Toys is a global manufacturer of children’s toys that was founded in 1957 with their global headquarters located in Milwaukee, WI.
 Their mission critical workloads are currently hosted in an on-premises data center and are beginning a journey to modernize and migrate into the cloud using Microsoft Azure.

 The CTO, Kaylee Frye, has already had the Technical Architects at Tailspin Toys assessing their current environment and what it will take to migrate to the cloud.
 They are looking to optimize their technology investments by reducing technical debt, streamline operations, and simplify their DevOps workflow.
+According to Kaylee Frye, "Our development teams have already begun adopting DevOps strategies and implemented CI/CD pipelines with Azure DevOps.
+We really look forward to better streamlining IT operations as we adopt Microsoft Azure for the infrastructure too."

 Tailspin has already completed their first round of analysis to identify the apps and workloads to migrate first.
 These workloads are hosted using SQL Server and Windows Server VMs.
 They have compiled an initial list of servers they believe can be migrated now, in addition to some they’ll need to retain on-premises for now.